What is de novo metastatic breast cancer?

 Because treatment options are based on the characteristics of the breast cancer and the location of spread, your plan will be highly individual to your situation.
 Other people living with metastatic breast cancer may have different treatment plans.
 And compared with early-stage breast cancer treatments, metastatic breast cancer treatments may not seem as aggressive.
 This is because early-stage treatment happens over a shorter period of time, and the goal is to get rid of all the cancer.
 Treatment for metastatic breast cancer works to control the cancer for as long as possible, while helping you live with as few treatment side effects as possible.

 Your treatment plan may change over time as the cancer adapts and builds resistance to medicines.
-Usually, a treatment is used until the cancer grows or travels to a new part of the body.
+Usually, a treatment is used until the cancer grows or spreads to a new part of the body.
 Treatments may also change if side effects are interfering with your daily activities and quality of life.
 Sometimes, a treatment is used for many months or years, and other times, a treatment might need to change after a shorter period.
 Always let your care team know how you’re feeling and any side effects you’re experiencing.
 If it looks like a new treatment may be needed, you and your care team will talk about options to try.

 Treatment options for metastatic breast cancer include: